MicrosoftDocs/msteams-docs/msteams-platform/teams-faq.md

 </details>
 </details>
 <details>
-<summary>How can I change Application ID URI of SSO scope to use bot ID also so that the consent window won't be required for bot?</summary>
+<summary>How can I change application ID URI of SSO scope to use bot ID also so that the consent window won't be required for a bot app?</summary>

 For more information, see [Configure your app in Azure AD](bots/how-to/authentication/bot-sso-register-aad.md).
 <br>